volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 const counter = initializeCounter();
 ```

-**Important Note:** the more times **initializeCounter** function will be created, the more Lexical Environments will be kept in memory.
+**Important Note:** The more often the **initializeCounter** function is called, the more Lexical Environments are held in memory.

-Do not forget to clean the memory:
+Don't forget to clear the memory:

 ```javascript
 let counter = initializeCounter();